 Watch the video from AAA below for pedestrian safety tips.Amount of Available Auto Insurance

-When a collision occurs, and someone is seriously injured, it does not mean that the injured party will collect a multimillion-dollar settlement or jury verdict.
+When a collision occurs and someone is seriously injured, it does not mean the injured party will collect a multimillion-dollar settlement or jury verdict.
 The amount an injured claimant can reasonably expect to recover depends primarily on the insurance coverage under the at-fault driver's and your own policies.Health Insurance

 If you have health insurance, use it to help cover your medical bills.
-You can still pursue reimbursement for your medical expenses, even if insurance covered a portion.
+You can still pursue reimbursement for your medical expenses, even if insurance covers a portion.
 You can also seek a recovery of your out-of-pocket expenses like a large deductible and/or co-insurance payment.At-Fault Driver's Auto Insurance Policy

-Regarding the at-fault driver’s insurance policy, California requires motorists to carry a minimum policy of $15,000 per person and $30,000 per accident.
-That may sound like a lot of money, but if you have medical bills over $50,000 or higher, that amount of coverage is paltry.
+Regarding the at-fault driver's insurance policy, California requires motorists to carry a minimum policy of $15,000 per person and $30,000 per accident.
+That may sound like a lot of money, but that coverage is paltry if you have medical bills over $50,000 or higher.
 It will not adequately cover your economic and non-economic damages.
-If you find yourself in this situation, you could potentially access the underinsured motorist coverage through your own auto insurance policy.
+If you find yourself in this situation, you could access underinsured motorist coverage through your auto insurance policy.
 It does not matter that you were not in your vehicle when the accident occurred.
-Your own policy still applies, even if you were injured as a pedestrian.What To Do If You Contributed to the Collision
+Your own policy applies, even if you were injured as a pedestrian.What To Do If You Contributed to the Collision